NecipAkgz/fhevm-example-factory/docs/gaming/encrypted-lottery.md

   describe("Ticket Purchase", function () {
     it("should allow ticket purchase with encrypted number", async function () {
+      // 🔐 Encrypt the ticket number locally:
-      const encryptedNumber = await fhevm
+      // The player picks a secret number, which is never revealed to the public. const encryptedNumber = await fhevm
         .createEncryptedInput(lotteryAddress, signers.player1.address)
         .add64(123456789n)